Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 - Incident closure and Notification: once the recovery phase is over, the incident is closed.
 In this phase, the incident closure is notified to the involved managers.

+Actalis shall publicly disclose and/or respond to incident reports in Bugzilla (https://bugzilla.mozilla.org/), regardless of perceived impact.
+Reports shall be submitted in accordance with the current version of the CCADB incident report format and timelines.

 Disaster management is regulated by the Actalis’ Business Continuity Plan (BCP) which covers all items listed in paragraph 5.7.1 of the [BR].
 See also section 5.1.

 Actalis also undertakes to maintain a complete and actionable plan for mass-revocation events, carrying out annual tests of the plan and incorporating the lessons learned in order to continually improve its prepar-edness for mass revocation over time, in compliance with paragraph 5.7.1.2 of the [BR].